 Tapping the flash button (3) opens a submenu where you can set the flash to the following: off, auto, on, and torch.
 Please note, that prolonged use of torch mode will adversely affect battery life.

 You can see the currently selected option highlighted in yellow, and as text to the right of the Flash title.
 You can use the yellow arrow button to go back to the main settings options.

 While we’ve kept the interface as tidy as possible, there are a few things that a modern day app can’t do without.
-By tapping the final button (8), you’ll find options to subscribe, change your preferred capture format, turn sound effects on and off, and toggle whether location data is saved with your photos.
+By tapping the final, fixed button on the menu bar (4), you’ll find options to subscribe, change your preferred capture format, toggle manual priority, turn sound effects on and off, and toggle whether location data is saved with your photos.